Mission & Vision

 Together with other students listening for God’s call on their lives, over 100 Wheaton student participants were challenged by speakers and enabled to speak with hundreds of missions organizations.
 Attendees were afforded an amazing selection of seminars.
 They were also able to participate in unique tracks, worship, and performing arts.
 Students also received prayer and studied the Bible inductively.

-The Urbana 18 conference was held in St. Louis, Missouri December 27-31, 2018.
-If you are interested in attending, receiving a scholarship, or just finding out more about Urbana in 2021, please email oco@wheaton.edu.
+The Urbana 21 conference was held in Indianapolis, Indiana December 28-31, 2022.
+This year the Conference will be held in Phoenix, Arizona, December 28-31.
+If you are interested in attending, receiving a scholarship, or just finding out more about Urbana in 2025, please email oco@wheaton.edu.